Odran (disciple of Saint Patrick)

-Saint Odran (fl.
+Odhran (fl.
 430) was the charioteer of Saint Patrick and the first Christian martyr in Irish history.

+Life

 There are two different versions given about Odran's martyrdom.
 The first, in the Vita tripartita Sancti Patricii, states that on the borders of the future counties of Kildare and Offaly, the chieftain of that district, Failge Berraide, worshiped the pagan god Crom Cruach and vowed to avenge the god's destruction at Magh Slécht by killing Patrick.
 Odran overheard the plot, and as he and Patrick set out in the chariot to continue their journey, requested that he be allowed to hold the place of honour instead of Patrick, who granted his wish; scarcely had they set out when a lance pierced Odran's heart, who by changing places saved Patrick's life.